pilacorp/go-credential-sdk/README.md

 ## <a name="vc-features"></a>Features

-- Create W3C Verifiable Credentials with flexible context and schema support
+- Create W3C Verifiable Credentials in both JSON and JWT formats
 - Add ECDSA cryptographic proofs using private key hex strings
 - Support for credential status (revocation/suspension)
-- Serialize credentials to JSON
+- Serialize credentials to their native format (JSON object or JWT string)
-- Parse and verify ECDSA proofs with DID resolution
+- Parse and verify credentials with DID resolution
 - Custom field support in credential subjects
+- Flexible options for validation and verification

 ## <a name="vc-usage"></a>Usage